 - Make crypto transactions (send and receive)

 Trezor doesn’t have a mobile app yet, but it’s planning to roll one out later in 2021.
-As of now, users can leverage their Chrome extension or Trezor Bridge that is compatible with their operating system.
+As of now, users can leverage their Chrome extension or Trezor Bridge, which is compatible with their operating system.
 They also have a desktop application called Trezor Suite, which provides information on portfolio management and compatible exchanges.

-As far as third-party wallet applications are concerned, Trezor offers 15 while Ledger offers 24 of them.
+As far as third-party wallet applications are concerned, Trezor offers 15, while Ledger offers 24.